Multi-View Radar Semantic Segmentation: Conclusions and perspectives

 In this work, we propose lightweight architectures for multi-view radar semantic segmentation and a combination of loss terms to train them.
 Our methods localise and delineate objects in the radar scene while simultaneously determining their relative velocity.
 We show that both the information from the RAD radar tensor and from its temporal evolution are important to conduct these tasks.
 Our methods significantly outperform competing architectures specialised either in natural image semantic segmentation or in radar scene understanding.
 Preliminary experiments also show qualitatively that they generalize better to new complex urban scenes.

 We hope that our work will encourage the community to release larger datasets to emphasize the importance of the radar sensor and to explore new architectures for radar semantic segmentation.

-Our future investigations will focus on improving the classification of predicted shapes between cyclists and pedestrians, which remain difficult to distinguish.
-A class-specific data augmentation method could be an interesting perspective to explore.
+Our future investigations will focus on improving the segmentation of cyclists and pedestrians, which remain difficult to distinguish.
+Exploiting radar properties could be interesting to improve both RAD tensor aggregation and class-specific data augmentation methods for the benefit of our learning algorithms.

+\paragraph{Acknowledgements} We thank Veronica Elizabeth Vargas Salas for her valuable help with temporal radar data.

 { }